Rounge-lab/VirMake/README.md

 ### HPC profile file

 You can adjust the HPC profile file to suit your needs.
-To do this create a new profile file and copy its absolute path to config.yaml under `path:profile:` key.
-This key is empty by default.
+The file is located in `VirMake/workflow/config/config.yaml`

 The profile file should look like this: